kksgandhi/personal_site/index.md

 How can we get players to [[reflective games|reflect]] and think [[critical thinking|critically]] about themselves and the world they live in?

+I'm a professor of game design at UTampa.
 In my PhD I studied play, with a focus on social impact.
-Now — as a professor of Game Design at University of Tampa — I'm broadening out into general CS, education, and games research.
+Now — as a professor — I'm broadening out into general CS, education, and games research.

 I'm always looking for research projects and industry collaborations, both for me and my students.
 Feel free to reach out!